xdroidteam/translation/README.md

 You can change the route prefix in the deployed config file `config/xdroidteam-translation.php`.
 Also you can modify the middleware or exclude translation groups (excluded groups will not appear on the GUI).
 See the example below.

-You can use another Translation model, with ove
 ```php
 <?php